thomashacker/GunmanJean/README.md

 It's about a dystopian world invaded by unknown alien forces simply known as 'demons'.
 In the second episode of the series, the protagonist `Jujuman` encounters the survivor `Gunman Jean` (played by Jean-Claude van Damme) who defended his base called `pipe damm`.

 ## 💾 Development

-The game is currently in a migration phase to a newer version of unity (10.10.2021)

 ### Changelog

-**09.10.2021**
-- Starting migration process
-- Building map and setting colliders
+**11.10.2021**
-- Basic movement
+- Added shadow
+- Added PlayerEquip & weapon mechanism
+- Added meele animation
-- General setup
+- Added crosshair

 **10.10.2021**
 - Added more movement (Jumping)